-From speaking to witnesses at the scene to taking photographs and video evidence, obtaining your medical records, and even keeping a diary of how your life has been impacted since the injury and accident itself, collecting evidence solidifies your case and gives it substance.
+From speaking to witnesses at the scene to taking photographs and video evidence, obtaining your medical records, and even keeping a diary of how your life has been impacted since the injury and accident itself, suggests Skills You Need, collecting evidence solidifies your case and gives it substance.
 Failing to do so could result in a bad result or you are not receiving the amount of compensation you deserve.

 Failing to utilize a personal injury lawyer